France Probes Deaths Of Two Babies After Powdered Milk Recall

 French investigators are looking into the cause of death of two infants who allegedly consumed Nestle milk.

-The second, aged just 27 days, died on December 23 in the western city of Angers, the local prosecutor said.
+The second infant, aged just 27 days, died on December 23 in the western city of Angers, the local prosecutor said.

-The mother contacted the authorities this week, saying her baby had drunk Nestle milk from one of the lots removed from the market.
+The mother contacted the authorities this week, saying that the baby had drunk Nestle milk from one of the lots removed from the market.

 At this time, there was no established causal link between the formula and their deaths, according to French authorities.

-Nestle told AFP on Friday it would cooperate with the probes, adding there was "no evidence" at this stage linking its products to the infant deaths.
+Nestle told AFP yesterday that it would co-operate with the probes, adding there was "no evidence" at this stage linking its products to the infant deaths.

-In another recall, Danone on Friday said it would "withdraw from targeted markets a very limited number of specific batches of infant formula" to comply with the latest guidance from local food safety authorities.

-A source close to the matter said the move followed changes introduced by authorities, notably in Ireland.

 French group Lactalis on Wednesday also said it was recalling batches in France and other countries over worries they contained cereulide.